tsenart/gofka/README.md

 Gofka is a dependency free drop-in replacement for [Kafka](http://kafka.apache.org/) written in Go.
-Although still on its early development stages, I intend for it to be:
+Although still on its early development stages, I intend it to be:
 * Self-contained
 * Fast and efficient
 * Distributed, fault-tolerant and scalable